reza28fahlevi/testAPI/README.md

 ## How To Install

 I use postgre as the database.
 First make sure you have installed postgre.
 I've created a table with the name "employees", you can import the sql format.
 The file location is app\Database\Migrations\employees.sql.
+Change configuration for Database and Base URL to your localhost URL and then change CI Environtment to Development in env file and rename env file to .env
 Before opening this project in browser, make sure you have internet connection.